Turkey: COVID-19 patients killed in hospital fire | DW | 19.12.2020

 The victims were aged between 56 and 85, according to Anadolu news agency.
 The fire was also quickly brought under control.

-The provincial governor's office later said 19 patients were in the united when a "high pressure oxygen device" exploded at 4:45 a.m.
-(1:45 GMT).
+The governor's office said later that 19 patients were in the unit when a "high-pressure oxygen device" exploded at 4:45 a.m. local time (01:45 UTC/GMT).
 Other than the fatalities, no others were injured in the fire, the office said.

 Intensive care units across Turkey currently have a 74% occupancy rate due to the coronavirus outbreak, according to government figures.